 Religious Inquiries is a double-blind peer-reviewed journal with the aim of disseminating international research in religion.
 It aims to serve the interests of a wide range of thoughtful readers and academic scholars of religion, as well as theologians, philosophers, social scientists, anthropologists, psychologists, neuroscientists and others interested in the multidisciplinary study of religions.

 Religious Inquiries aims to serve the interests of a wide range of thoughtful readers and academic scholars of religion.
-The Journal is published for the purpose of advancing scholarship in the comparative studies of the Western and Islamic theology, mysticism and ethics.
+The Journal is published for the purpose of advancing scholarship in the comparative studies of Christianity, Islam, Judaism, Buddhism, Confucianism, Hellenism, Hinduism, Zoroastrianism, theology, mysticism, and ethics.
 The scope of published work is intentionally broad and we invite innovative work from all methodological approaches in the major subfields.
-The areas of interest include the following subjects, but are not limited to: